Applying to the OKRE Fund

 How will applications be assessed?

-Funding decisions are made by the OKRE Fund Committee and members meet once a month to assess applications.
+Funding decisions are made by the OKRE Fund Committee which meets regularly to assess applications.

 Criteria include: